NCAR/tiegcm/doc/userguide/quickstart.rst

 .. describe:: nproc

-   Number of processors to use in a parallel execution.
-This is ignored if mpi is FALSE.
+   Number of processors to use in parallel execution.
+This will be the number of MPI tasks made available for the domain decomposition.
+On linux desktops, this is typically 4.
+For |model| on linux supercomputer clusters (e.g., the NCAR |ncarsuper| system, where there are 16 processors per node), the recommended number is 16 for 5.0-degree resolution, or 64 for 2.5-degree resolution.
+   For debug purposes, nproc=1 is supported.
+The models have been tested with the following processor counts: 1,4,8,12,16,24,32,48,64,72,80.
+See :download:`performance table <_static/perf.table>` for performance estimates at recommended processor counts and timesteps.

 .. _modelres:
 .. describe:: modelres